Luyten-Orion/FaePkg/README.md

   - [x] Download stage
   - Repeat to completion.
 - [ ] Implement `foreign-pm = "nimble"` support.
+- [ ] Implement intermediary types when it comes to the resolution process, what we currently have feels gross (using schema types directly).

 ### Potential To-Dos
 - [ ] Expose a public API.
 Not sure what it should consist of yet.